clambin/traefik-simple-auth/README.md

 #### Ingress

 To authenticate a user, traefik-simple-auth redirects the user to the auth provider's login page.
-Upon successful login, the provider forwards the request to the redirectURL (as configured in section Google).
+Upon successful login, the provider forwards the request to the redirectURL (as configured in section `Using Google as auth provider`).
 You therefore need an ingress to route the request to traefik-simple-auth:

 ```
 apiVersion: networking.k8s.io/v1